Local Invariant Structures in the Dynamics of Capillary Water Jet: Introduction

 The \emph{stable set}\footnote{From the definition, it is more appropriate to name these subsets as \emph{attracting} or \emph{repelling} subsets.
 Historical development of the theory of dynamical systems gives this somewhat inappropriate name, which has now become conventional.} of the equilibrium zero is defined to be the set of points in $\xR^n$ whose orbit under (\ref{Classical}) is attracted to zero as $t\to+\infty$.
 Similarly, the \emph{unstable set} of the equilibrium zero is the set of points in $\xR^n$ whose orbit under (\ref{Classical}) is attracted to zero as $t\to-\infty$.

-The classical stable manifold theorem asserts that the stable and unstable subsets of (\ref{Classical}) are in fact locally submanifolds.
+Split $\sigma(A)$ into $\sigma_\st(A)\cup\sigma_\unst(A)\cup\sigma_\cen(A)$, collecting eigenvalues of negative, positive and zero real parts.
+They are called the \emph{stable, unstable and elliptic} parts of $\sigma(A)$ respectively; $\sigma_\st(A)\cup\sigma_\unst(A)$ is called the \emph{hyperbolic} part.
+The corresponding $A$-invariant subspaces $E_\st,E_\unst,E_\cen$ are defined via spectral projection.
+The \emph{stable manifold theorem} asserts that the stable and unstable subsets of (\ref{Classical}) turn out to be local submanifolds.
 It also asserts the existence of a \emph{center submanifold} tangent to $E_\cen$.

 \begin{theorem}[Classical Invariant Manifold Theorem] Let $N(x)$ be a $C^m$ ($m\geq1$) mapping defined in some neighborhood of $0\in\xR^n$, vanishing quadratically as $x\to0$.
-The stable subset and unstable subset of the differential system (\ref{Classical}) are locally $C^m$ submanifolds passing through $0$.
+The stable and unstable subsets of (\ref{Classical}) are locally $C^m$ submanifolds containing $0$.
 The tangent spaces of these manifolds at $0$ are $E_\mathrm{s}$ and $E_{\mathrm{u}}$, respectively.
 These hyperbolic submanifolds are locally unique.
 On the other hand, there exists a $C^m$ center submanifold for (\ref{Classical}), namely, a local $C^m$ invariant submanifold tangent to $E_\cen$ at 0. \end{theorem} \begin{proof} This is exactly the content of the \emph{Lyapunov-Perron method}.
-See for example, Chapter IX of \cite{Hartman1964}, \cite{HP1970}, or Chapter 9 of \cite{Teschl2012}.
+See for example, \cite{HP1970}, Chapter IX of \cite{Hartman1964}, Chapter 9 of \cite{Teschl2012}, Chapter 4 of \cite{ChiconeODE}.
 Here we only provide a sketch of the proof.
-Let $\proj_{\st},\proj_{\unst},\proj_\cen$ \footnote{In finite dimensional dynamical system, the eigenspaces associated with purely imaginary eigenvalues are usually referred as center space, which is denoted as the subscript $\cen$.
-In this article, this subspace is identical to the dispersive regime, denoted by the subscript $\disp$.} be the complementary spectral projections of $A$ to $E_\st,E_{\unst},E_\cen$, respectively.
+Let $\proj_{\st},\proj_{\unst},\proj_\cen$ \footnote{In a finite dimensional dynamical system, the invariant subspace associated to purely imaginary eigenvalues is usually called the center space, which is marked by the subscript $\cen$.
+In this article, this subspace is identical to the dispersive subspace (\ref{Disp_Space}), marked by the subscript $\disp$.} be the complementary $A$-spectral projections to $E_\st,E_{\unst},E_\cen$, respectively.
 They all commute with $A$.
-As a consequence of the classical Duhamel formula, any solution with $x(t)=O(e^{-at}),t\to+\infty$ must solve the integral equation
+Given $0<\mu<\min|\RE\sigma_\st(A)|$, as a consequence of the classical Duhamel formula, any solution with $x(t)=O(e^{-\mu t}),t\to+\infty$ must solve the integral equation

 where $w\in E_\mathrm{s}$.
 If $w\in E_\mathrm{s}$ is sufficiently close to zero, the mapping $F$ is a $C^m$ contraction near 0.
 Therefore, given any $w\in E_\mathrm{s}$ sufficiently close to 0, there is a unique solution $x(t)=S(t;w)$ to the equation $x=F(x;w)$, with $C^m$ dependence on $w$.
 The center manifold is then the graph $w\mapsto S(0;w)$.
 Reverting the time direction, the argument gives the unstable manifold.